moskalyk/uflo/README.md

 ---

 # uflo
-A binaural beat toolkit for collective consciousness used by the moden [steersman](https://en.wikipedia.org/wiki/Guild_Navigator).
+A binaural beat toolkit for collective consciousness used by the modern [steersman](https://en.wikipedia.org/wiki/Guild_Navigator).

 # Inspiration
-While many are focusing on complex synthesis, this project aims at various only a few variables to be used as a digital accelerant for rotational perspecrive shifts.
+While many are focusing on complex synthesis, this project aims at systematic way to use audio as a digital accelerant for rotational perspective shifts.

-Binaural beats are essentially an auditory illusion, in that a new sound is perceived which is not presented .
-Some of the effects you see listed in the wikipedia article are not surprising, for example listening to binaural beats improves frequency detection (perceptual learning).
+Binaural beats are essentially an auditory illusion, in that a new sound is perceived which is not presented.
+For example listening to binaural beats improves frequency detection (perceptual learning).

+The goal: augment once practice to uncover new states through an objective medium of measurement.
+How?
+Subtle signal assistance.

-Steersman Definition:
+Steersman Definition: TODO

-Cybernetics:
+Cybernetics: TODO

-The tool is meant to simulate a hadamard gate used in quantum computing, whereby one is able to expand the possibilities of environment navigation through optimal perceptual learning.
+The tool is meant to simulate a hadamard gate used in quantum computing, but for ones mind, whereby one is able to expand the possibilities of environmental navigation through optimal perceptual learning and action.

 ![](imgs/hadamard.png)